AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 # Default interactivity

-Default interactivity of our charts contains the following:
+That's what might happen when users interact with charts:
- - highlighting the hovered series and points
+ - series and points are highlighted when hovered
- - selecting the points
+ - points are selected
- - showing tooltips on hovered points
+ - tooltips of hovered points are shown
- - highlighting a series when a legend is hovered
+ - series becomes highlighted when a legend is hovered
- - showing/hiding the series when a legend element is clicked
+ - the series gets shown or hidden when a legend element is clicked
- - multiselecting

-Now we're going to consider a couple of samples showing these kinds of interactivity.

-{sample}CS\_Interactivity\_01{sample}
+ - a number of series are selected (multi-selecting)

+Lets' now take a look at a couple of samples with default interactivity settings.
 <br>
 Here we've got a line chart with three series and a legend enabled.
 Click on legend items to hide/show series, hover them and see the tooltips.

 You can see the code of this sample in the playground.

+{sample}CS\_Interactivity\_01{sample}

 In the following sample there is a marker chart, where we can hover and select the points, do the same as in the previous sample with the legend.